procedural-build/sustainabilitytool-docs/content/7. Contacts/0_Contacts.md

 # Contact and Support

-For support, please contact charles.naud@actionsustainability.com
+For further information and support, please contact one of our support team:

+* Charles Naud: charles.naud@actionsustainability.com
-Or imogen@actionsustainability.com
+* Imogen Player: imogen@actionsustainability.com